GOP's anti-Muslim display likening Rep. Omar to a terrorist rocks W. Virginia capitol

 "The West Virginia House of Delegates unequivocally rejects hate in all of its forms."

-A representative for the House of Delegates, which is made up of 59 Republicans and 41 Democrats, did not immediately respond to a request for comment.
+A spokesman for Omar did not respond to a request for comment.

 Another Republican delegate, Eric Porterfield, was hit with calls to resign last month after he called LGBTQ groups "the closest thing to political terrorism in America" and "a modern day version of the Ku Klux Klan."